codeslash21/SQL_documentation/README.md

 ### HAVING:
 HAVING is the “clean” way to filter a query that has been aggregated, but this is also commonly done using a subquery.
 Essentially, any time you want to perform a WHERE on an element of your query that was created by an aggregate, you need to use HAVING instead.
+HAVINNG apper after GROUP BY clause and before ORDER BY clause.
+HAVING is like WHERE, but it works on logical statements involving aggregation.

+### DATE:
+* DATE_TRUNC:
+This allows you to truncate your date to a particular part of your date-time column.
+Common trunctions are day, month, and year.
+* DATE_PART can be useful for pulling a specific portion of a date, but notice pulling month or day of the week (dow) means that you are no longer keeping the years in order.
+Rather you are grouping for certain components regardless of which year they belonged in.

+### CASE:
+* The CASE statement always goes in the SELECT clause.
+* CASE must include the following components: WHEN, THEN, and END.
+ELSE is an optional component to catch cases that didn’t meet any of the other previous CASE conditions.
+* You can make any conditional statement using any conditional operator (like WHERE) between WHEN and THEN.
+This includes stringing together multiple conditional statements using AND and OR.
+* You can include multiple WHEN statements, as well as an ELSE statement again, to deal with any unaddressed conditions.

+### Subquery:
+`SELECT *
+FROM (SELECT DATE_TRUNC('day',occurred_at) AS day,
+                channel, COUNT(*) as events
+      FROM web_events
+      GROUP BY 1,2
+      ORDER BY 3 DESC) sub
+GROUP BY day, channel, events
+ORDER BY 2 DESC;`

+Note that you should not include an alias when you write a subquery in a conditional statement.
+This is because the subquery is treated as an individual value (or set of values in the IN case) rather than as a table.
+Also, notice the query here compared a single value.
+If we returned an entire column IN would need to be used to perform a logical argument.
+If we are returning an entire table, then we must use an ALIAS for the table, and perform additional logic on the entire table.

+### WITH:
+The WITH statement is often called a Common Table Expression or CTE.
+Though these expressions serve the exact same purpose as subqueries.

+### LEFT, RIGHT, LENGTH:
+* LEFT pulls a specified number of characters for each row in a specified column starting at the beginning (or from the left).
+You can pull the first three digits of a phone number using LEFT(phone_number, 3).
+* RIGHT pulls a specified number of characters for each row in a specified column starting at the end (or from the right).
+You can pull the last eight digits of a phone number using RIGHT(phone_number, 8).
+* LENGTH provides the number of characters for each row of a specified column.
+To get the length of each phone number as LENGTH(phone_number).
+* POSITION takes a character and a column, and provides the index where that character is for each row.
+The index of the first position is 1 in SQL.
+If you come from another programming language, many begin indexing at 0.
+Here, you saw that you can pull the index of a comma as POSITION(',' IN city_state).
+* STRPOS provides the same result as POSITION, but the syntax for achieving those results is a bit different as shown here: STRPOS(city_state, ',').

 ### NOTE :
 * NULLs are a datatype that specifies where no data exists in SQL.
 They are often ignored in our aggregation functions.
 * Unlike COUNT, you can only use SUM on numeric columns.
 However, SUM will ignore NULL values, as do the other aggregation functions.
 * Notice that MIN and MAX are aggregators that again ignore NULL values.
+* WHERE subsets the returnedd data based on logical statements.
+* `CASE` is used to combine `WHEN` and `THEN`.
+*  Both POSITION and STRPOS are case sensitive, so looking for A is different than looking for a.
+* COALESCE to work with NULL values.
+In general, COALESCE returns the first non-NULL value passed for each row.